biggie-boss/LoreRim/README.md

 - Tower of the Nine reflect damage removed.
 Instead gives 25% more block, 100 armor rating and wards 100 magic damage (like spellbreaker) when blocking, to mimic its Oblivion stats
 - Helmet of Graff the White now gives 20% reflect damage and 20% magic resist to make it a bit closer to the Morrowind stats
 - Dark Moon enchantment now always decreases half as much health as it increases magicka
+- Ahzidal's Boots are now 10/15% stronger spells.
+I found a funny when I was editing these.
+It SAID 10% reduction but it was only 5% lol.

 ***